The following features distinguish a freelance contract:

 Compulsory insurance ends with the end of the employment relationship (or entitlement to remuneration).

 Independent contractors are entrepreneurs for the purposes of the Umsatzsteuergesetz (UStG - Federal Turnover Tax Act) and are subject to value added tax.
-For VAT-exempt small enterprises without credit, this has practically no or only a marginal impact, unless they opt for standard tax treatment (→BMF)German text.
+For non-genuinely VAT-exempt small enterprises, this has practically no or only a marginal impact, unless they opt for the general scheme of taxation (→ BMF)German text.

 The following taxes must be paid by the employer for independent contractors: